Indiana’s Trusted Personal Injury Advocates Since 1963.

 How to File a Claim Without Insurance

 You may determine that filing a claim is worth the consequences you will face as an uninsured driver.
-Your accident was not your fault: The financial obligations that mount in the aftermath of your accident should fall to the at-fault driver.
+If your accident was not your fault, the financial obligations that mount in the aftermath of your accident should fall to the at-fault driver.

 Reasons to file a claim may include: